A book with a human head and glowing lights

 In crafting this website, the decision to model the content through Generative AI itself was made to directly showcase the capabilities of the technology to instructors.
 This guide, arranged and edited by The NMU Faculty AI Literacy Program Team, was created using dozens of prompts, demonstrating the wide-ranging potential of Generative AI in producing text, images, and video.

 This approach was chosen to provide a tangible example of how Generative AI can be leveraged in educational settings, highlighting not just the theoretical aspects but offering a practical demonstration of its utility.
-The process involved many hours of careful editing and arrangement of text, images, and video, almost all generated by DALL-E 3 for images and articulated through the capabilities of ChatGPT 4.0 Turbo for text.
+The process involved many hours of careful editing and arrangement of text, images, and video, almost all generated by DALL-E 3 for images and articulated through the capabilities of ChatGPT 4.0 Turbo and ChatGPT 4o for text.
 Several video generation platforms were also used.
 This hands-on demonstration serves as an educational tool in itself, illustrating how Generative AI can be employed to enrich content development, enhance student learning experiences, and streamline administrative tasks.

 All recommendations for AI usage provided here have been thoroughly vetted and endorsed by The NMU Faculty AI Literacy Program Team in collaboration with the NMU Center for Teaching and Learning.